Italian Game

 1.e4 e5 2.Nf3 Nc6 3.Bc4 Bc5 4.c3 Nf6 5.d4 exd4 6.cxd4 Bb4+ 7.Nc3 Nxe4 8.0-0 Nxc3?!
 9. bxc3 Bxc3 10.
 Qb3, double attacking the f7 and the bishop and if black gets greedy with 10…Bxa1?? then 11.Bxf7 Ke7 (11…Kf8 12.Re1 again) 12.Re1+ Kf8 13.Bh5 leads to mate in 8 for white.

-Pros and Cons of playing the Italian Game
+Pros and Cons of Italian Game

 Written by